nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `game --get GAME_ID`, `GAME_ID` is a parameter which can be used as such: `game --get CSGO`.

+* Items in square brackets are optional. e.g. `friend --add FRIEND_ID [-n NAME]` can be used as `friend --add ketanyeluri -n Yeluri Ketan` or `friend --add ketanyeluri`.

 * If a parameter is expected only once in the command, but you specified it multiple times, only the **last occurrence** of the parameter will be taken.<br> e.g. if you specify `-n Marcus Tang -n Taufiq`, only `-n Taufiq` will be taken.